East Grinstead railway station

 The station was formerly divided into two levels: the lower-level platforms being used by services from the Oxted line and the East Grinstead to Lewes Line, whilst the higher-level platforms served the Three Bridges to Tunbridge Wells Central Line and was also used by services from the Oxted line running through to Tunbridge Wells West.

 Only the lower-level platforms remain open today, the high level having closed in 1967 with the Three Bridges to Ashurst Junction line as part of the closure programme proposed by the Beeching Report.
 A third low-level platform has been constructed at the south of the station by the Bluebell Railway.
 Bluebell services began running south to Sheffield Park in 2013.

 Low Level

 The current East Grinstead station is the fourth to have been constructed in the town.
-Prior to the arrival of the railway, the nearest stations were 6 mi away at on the South Eastern Railway's Redhill to Tonbridge line and at on the London, Brighton & South Coast Railway's Brighton line.
+Prior to the arrival of the railway, the nearest stations were 6 mi away at on the South Eastern Railway's Redhill to Tonbridge line and at on the London, Brighton and South Coast Railway's Brighton line.